xyxj1024/xyxj1024.github.io/_posts/2022-12-03-march-attacks-raspberry-pi.md

 ---
 layout:             post
-title:              "Transient-Execution Attacks on a Raspberry Pi"
+title:              "Microarchitectural Attacks on a Raspberry Pi"
 category:           "Computing Systems"
 tags:               hardware-security cache embedded raspberry-pi
-permalink:          /transient-execution-raspberry-pi/
+permalink:          /march-attacks-raspberry-pi/
 last_modified_at:   "2022-12-16"
 ---

 I have discussed whys and hows regarding the [Spectre](https://xingjianxuanyuan.github.io/side-channels-seedlab/) and [Meltdown](https://xingjianxuanyuan.github.io/meltdown-seedlab/) attacks with the help of [SEED Labs](https://seedsecuritylabs.org) materials.
 A MacBook Air equipped with Intel Core i5-5250U was used to run the C programs.
-Here in this post, I would like to address the problem of launching transient-execution attacks on a Raspberry Pi 3 Model B+[^1], which is an ARM machine.
+Here in this post, I would like to address the problem of launching microarchitectural attacks on a Raspberry Pi 3 Model B+[^1], which is an ARM machine.

 The officially released CPU information of Raspberry Pi 3 Model B+: